marchantweb/vue-ricochet/README.md

 npm install vue-ricochet
 ```

 Then simply call `app.use()` to install, wherever you create the VueJS app.
+Global options can also be passed using the second parameter.

 ```js
 import {createApp} from 'vue'